StanfordSpezi/SpeziOnboarding/Sources/SpeziOnboarding/SpeziOnboarding.docc/ObtainingUserConsent.md

     action: {
         // Action to perform once the user has given their consent },
-    identifier: ConsentDocumentIdentifier.second, // Specify an optional unique identifier for the consent form, helpful for distinguishing consent forms when storing.
+    identifier: DocumentIdentifiers.second, // Specify an optional unique identifier for the consent form, helpful for distinguishing consent forms when storing.
     exportConfiguration: .init(paperSize: .usLetter)   // Configure the properties of the exported consent form )
-    .onboardingIdentifier(ConsentDocumentIdentifier.second.id) // Set an identifier for the view, to distinguish it from other views of the same type.
+    .onboardingIdentifier(DocumentIdentifiers.second) // Set an identifier for the view, to distinguish it from other views of the same type.
 ```

 ## Topics